 |Oyster sauce (unopened)||Best-by + 3 – 6 months for best quality|

 |Oyster sauce (opened)||3 – 6 months for best quality|

-Another thing worth knowing is that the sauce is thickened in the production process, often by cornstarch (WIKI).
-And if it gets to the point that water starts to separate on the surface, that means the condiment is old.
-And giving it a good stir (like you do with yogurt) won’t fix the texture issue.
-If that’s the case, get rid of it.
+Another thing worth knowing is that the sauce is thickened in the production process, often using cornstarch.
+And if it gets to the point that water starts to separate, that means the condiment is old.
+Giving it a good stir (like you do with yogurt) likely won’t fix the texture issue, and that’s when you toss it.